 How long does windshield replacement take?

+Windshield replacement in the KC metro typically takes 2 to 3 hours from drop-off to drive-off.
 "How long does it take?" is one of the top questions before booking, mostly because people are trying to figure out whether to wait, drop off, or take an Uber home.
-The honest answer is: the install itself is shorter than people expect, but the urethane cure time means you'll be without the vehicle for 2-3 hours regardless.
+The honest answer is: the install itself is shorter than people expect, but the urethane cure time — and ADAS calibration, if your vehicle needs it — means you'll be without the vehicle for a couple hours regardless.

 The install itself